jensstigaard/node-vmix/README.md

 # node-vmix

-NodeJS vMix API utility to enable easy setup to communicate with vMix instance via TCP socket or HTTP alternatively.
+Node.js vMix API utility to enable easy setup to communicate with vMix instance via TCP socket or HTTP alternatively.

 It is recommended to use TCP, however, there is currently not implemented feedback/response.
 It is possible to implement this yourself if necessary, by analysing the responses, but it is not supported out of the box.